 Sources of funding

-All research carried out within the Women's Health Research Program in the School of Public Health and Preventive Medicine, Monash University is approved by the Monash University Human Ethics Committee.
-For studies involving patients attending the Alfred Hospital site, approval is also required from the Human Research Ethics Committee of the Alfred Hospital.
+All research carried out within the Women's Health Research Program in the School of Public Health and Preventive Medicine, Monash University, is approved by the Monash University Human Ethics Committee.
 As part of this approval process all sources of funding are clearly stated.

 Sources of research funding include:

-The main source of funding for the Women's Health Research Program is from the National Health and Medical Research Council (NHMRC) of Australia (NHMRC Project Grants, Prof Susan Davis Principal Research Fellowship, Postdoctoral Fellows and PhD Students), competitive research grants from philanthropic trusts and investigator-initiated studies with industry support.
+The main source of funding for the Women's Health Research Program is from the National Health and Medical Research Council (NHMRC) of Australia (NHMRC Project Grants, Professor Susan Davis Senior Principal Research Fellowship, Postdoctoral Fellows and PhD Students), competitive research grants from philanthropic trusts and investigator-initiated studies with industry support.

-- The Sex Hormones in Older Women Study is supported by the NHMRC
+- The Sex Hormones in Older Women Study – NHMRC Project Grant

-- The Grollo Ruzzene Foundation Younger Women’s Health Study is supported by a philanthropic grant from the Grollo Ruzzene Foundation
+- The Grollo Ruzzene Foundation Young Women’s Health Study is supported by a philanthropic grant from the Grollo Ruzzene Foundation

 Other sources of support include: